MicrosoftDocs/dynamics365smb-docs/business-central/across-use-workflows.md

 ![Illustration of a workflow with parallel approval.](media/Workflows/approval-flow-2.png)

-However, the workflow is not approved until all requests have been approved by the approvers, as shown in the following illustration:
+However, the workflow isn't approved until all requests have been approved by the approvers, as shown in the following illustration:

 ![Illustration of a rejected workflow with parallel approval.](media/Workflows/approval-flow-3.png)

 > [!NOTE]
 > It is not possible to create a workflow with multiple approvers and expect the whole workflow to be approved after the first request has been approved.
 All requests must be approved for the workflow to be approved.

 You can set up and use workflows that connect business-process tasks performed by different users.
-It is also possible to create the same workflow more than once.
+It's also possible to create the same workflow more than once.
 Each workflow triggered by en event using different filters.
 This is useful if an approval request in one department must be approved by one approver, where approval requests in other departments must be approved by another approver.
 System tasks, such as automatic posting, can be included as steps in workflows, preceded or followed by user tasks.
 Requesting and granting approval to create new records are typical workflow steps.

  Before you can begin to use workflows, you must set up workflow users, create the workflows, potentially preceded by code customization and specify how users receive notifications.
 For more information, see [Setting Up Workflows](across-set-up-workflows.md).

 > [!NOTE]
 > Typical workflow steps are about users who request approval of tasks and approvers accepting or rejecting approval requests.
 Therefore, many topics about how to use workflows refer to approvals.

- The following table describes a sequence of tasks, with links to the topics that describe them.
+ The following table describes a sequence of tasks, with links to the articles that describe them.

 |**To**|**See**|
 |------------|-------------|